 Elective rotations will include rotations such as (but not limited to):

-A comprehensive examination will be given during the second and third professional years.
+A comprehensive examination will be given at the end of the second, third and fourth professional years.
 These examinations assess knowledge and skills acquired during the curriculum.
-All students must pass the comprehensive exams to progress to the next professional year.
+All students must pass the comprehensive exams to progress to the next professional year or graduate on time.